Egiob/spotify_genre_challenge/README.md

 ### Metrics evaluation
 We have used a single metric : the Earth Mover's Distance (see [https://en.wikipedia.org/wiki/Earth_mover%27s_distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance)), which gives a measure of how close the genre we have predicted is close to the true genre.
 For example the genre *hip-hop* is quite close to the genre *rap* but quite far to the genre *pop*.
 To define the ground metric, we use a measure of similarity between each genre.

+### Dataset
+To conceive the dataset we use the Spotify API and the playlists of the website [http://everynoise.com/](http://everynoise.com/).
+We sequentially add each track of the chosen playlists and we associate each of them with the genres of their artist.
+In addition we add the audio features of each track and the some features (segments and sections) of the audio analysis provided by Spotify.
+In order to build the dataset some steps are needed:
+- Open the file `data_constructor.ipynb` and fill the Spotify credentials with yours
+- Execute the entire notebook and wait until it is over (it can take one hour or more)
+- The dataset `spotify_dataset.csv` should have appeared in your directory